 From paying for an Uber ride to ordering groceries from Instacart, buying products from Amazon and booking a movie ticket from BookMyShow, we all use mobile apps for doing payment one way or the other.
 But, have you ever wondered how do these apps provide this functionality?
 How these apps let e-commerce brands accept payment via debit/credit card or third-party sites?

 The one-word answer is—Payment Gateway.
 A Payment gateway, in layman’s language, is a service provided by e-commerce app service providers that empowers processing of credit cards or payments via third-party portals for faster and seamless payment experience.

 Sounds exciting?
 Eager to integrate a payment gateway into your mobile app?
 Before you look forward to fusing a payment gateway into your existing or new mobile app, it is necessary that you know the different factors that can influence your decision.
-Taking the same idea forward, here I’m sharing the factors you should consider before incorporating a payment gateway into your application:
+Taking the same idea forward, here I’m sharing the factors you should consider before integrating a payment gateway into your mobile app:

 Seller Account Type

 A seller account (also called merchant account) is an online account that holds the payment until the payment gateway processes it successfully.
 There are basically two types of seller accounts used in the market, namely Dedicated and Aggregated.
 The type of merchant account you create leaves a significant impact on how your payment integration process will work.
 So, choose wisely.

 Wondering how?
 Well, dedicated accounts (as in the case of Authorize.Net) provide you with a higher range of control over operations and funds.
 But, it charges a processing fee for every individual transaction and demands long investments.
 Whereas, the aggregate accounts let you keep your assets along with other merchants (as in the case of PayPal and Braintree) and so, ask for lesser details and offer faster access.